Name

 Set the amount of time a bridge using the automatic start type will wait until attempting to reconnect.

 This option can be configured to use a constant delay time in seconds, or to use a backoff mechanism based on "Decorrelated Jitter", which adds a degree of randomness to when the restart occurs, starting at the base and increasing up to the cap.
-Set a constant timeout of 20 seconds:
+The backoff time will be reset to base after a successful connection.
+When stable is specified, the backoff time will be reset only if the connection remains open for at least stable seconds.
+Base has a minimum of 1 second and a maximum of 3600 seconds.
+Cap has a minimum of base, and a maximum of 7200 seconds.

 restart_timeout 20